Galarzaa90/tibiawiki-sql/docs/SCHEMA.md

 | ----- | ----------- |
 | creatures | Contains information for all creatures.
 | creatures_drops | Contains all the items dropped by creatures.
+| houses | Contains all houses and guildhalls.
 | items | Contains information for all items.
 | items_attributes | Contains extra attributes and properties of items that only apply to certain types.
 | npcs | Contains information for all NPCs.